 TEACHERS

-6.69.5.1 ISSUING AGENCY: Public Education Department.
+6.69.5.1 ISSUING AGENCY: Public Education Department, hereinafter the department.

-[6.69.5.1 NMAC - N, 10/17/2005]
+[6.69.5.1 NMAC – Rp, 6.69.5.1 NMAC, 1/18/2023]

-6.69.5.2 SCOPE: Chapter 69, Part 5 governs performance evaluation system requirements for librarian-teachers.
+6.69.5.2 SCOPE: Performance evaluation system requirements for librarian-teachers.

-[6.69.5.2 NMAC - N, 10/17/2005]
+[6.69.5.2 NMAC - Rp, 6.69.5.2 NMAC, 1/18/2023]

-6.69.5.3 STATUTORY AUTHORITY: Sections 22-2-1, 22-2-2, and 22-10A-1, et seq., NMSA 1978.
+6.69.5.3 STATUTORY AUTHORITY: Sections 9-24-8, 22-2-1, 22-2-2, and 22-10A-3 NMSA 1978.

-[6.69.5.3 NMAC-N, 10/17/2005]
+[6.69.5.3 NMAC- Rp, 6.69.5.3 NMAC, 1/18/2023]

 6.69.5.4 DURATION: Permanent.

-[6.69.5.4 NMAC - N, 10/17/2005]
+[6.69.5.4 NMAC - Rp, 6.69.5.4 NMAC, 1/18/2023]

-6.69.5.5 EFFECTIVE DATE: October 17, 2005, unless a later date is specified at the end of a section.
+6.69.5.5 EFFECTIVE DATE: December 27, 2022, unless a later date is specified at the end of a section.

-[6.69.5.5 NMAC - N, 10/17/2005]
+[6.69.5.5 NMAC - Rp, 6.69.5.5 NMAC, 1/18/2023]

-6.69.5.6 OBJECTIVE: This regulation governs the requirements for a high objective statewide standard of evaluation for librarian-teachers from kindergarten through grade 12.
-This regulation identifies the specific evaluation/supervision standards and indicators and requirements for a competency based evaluation system for librarian-teachers.
+6.69.5.6 OBJECTIVE: This rule establishes the requirements for a department-approved evaluation system for librarian-teachers from kindergarten through grade 12.
+This rule identifies the specific evaluation standards, indicators, and requirements for a competency-based evaluation system for librarian-teachers.

-[6.69.5.6 NMAC - N, 10/17/2005]
+[6.69.5.6 NMAC - Rp, 6.69.5.6 NMAC, 1/18/2023]

+6.69.5.7 DEFINITIONS:

+A. “Advancement program level I – level II” or “APLI-II” means a series of five micro-credentials, aligned with the department-approved educator evaluation system, that a teacher with a level 1 license shall successfully complete and demonstrate mastery in before progressing to a level 2 license.

+B. “Advancement program level II – level III” or “APLII-III” means a series of five micro-credentials, aligned with the department-approved educator evaluation system, that a teacher with a level 2 teaching license shall successfully complete and demonstrate mastery in before progressing to a level 3-A teaching license.

+C. “Governing authority” means the policy-setting body of a school district, charter school, constitutional special school, regional education cooperative, or final decisionmaker of another state agency.

-6.69.5.7 DEFINITIONS: "Librarian-teacher" means a licensed teacher with a library/media endorsement performing work in a public school or charter school that requires that endorsement.
+D. "Librarian-teacher" means a licensed teacher with a library media endorsement performing work in a public school that requires that endorsement.

+E. “Micro-credential” means a competency-based process made up of several courses, each focused on a discrete skill or area aligned with the educator evaluation system.

-[6.69.5.7 NMAC - N, 10/17/2005]
+[6.69.5.7 NMAC - Rp, 6.69.5.7 NMAC, 1/18/2023]

 6.69.5.8 REQUIREMENTS:

-A. Every public school librarian-teacher must have an annual performance evaluation based on an annual professional development plan that meets the requirements of the state’s high objective uniform standard of evaluation as provided in 6.69.5.9 NMAC.
-The format for this evaluation shall be established by the department and shall be uniform throughout the state in all public school districts.
+A. Every public school librarian-teacher shall have an annual performance evaluation based on an professional development plan that meets the requirements of the department-approved evaluation system.

-B. In order for a librarian-teacher to advance from licensure level I to level II and from licensure level II to level III-A a librarian-teacher who applies for licensure after June 30, 2005 must successfully meet the requirements of the state’s high objective uniform standard of evaluation as provided in 6.69.5.10 NMAC.
+B. To advance from licensure level 1 to level 2 and from licensure level 2 to level 3-A, a librarian-teacher who applies for licensure shall meet the requirements of the department-approved evaluation system.

-C. On the effective date of this rule, librarian-teachers holding level I, level II, or level III licenses will continue to hold those licenses at the same level and shall meet the requirements for their level of licensure as provided in 6.69.5.11 NMAC by September 1, 2006, as established through local annual evaluations.

-[6.69.5.8 NMAC - N, 10/17/2005]
+[6.69.5.8 NMAC - Rp, 6.69.5.8 NMAC, 1/18/2023]

-6.69.5.9 IMPLEMENTATION OF THE HIGH OBJECTIVE UNIFORM STANDARD OF EVALUATION - ANNUAL:
+6.69.5.9 IMPLEMENTATION OF – ANNUAL EDUCATOR EVALUATION SYSTEM:

-A. No later than June 30, 2006, each school district adopt policies, guidelines, and procedures for annual librarian-teacher performance evaluation that meet the requirements of this regulation.
+A. Each governing authority that employs librarian-teachers shall adopt policies, guidelines, and procedures for annual librarian-teacher performance evaluation that meet the requirements of this rule.
 The annual evaluation plan will be combined with the evaluation plan for licensure advancement provided in Subsection A of 6.69.5.10 NMAC to form an overall system for librarian-teacher evaluation and support.

-B. No later than 40 school days after the first of school of each school year, each librarian-teacher and his or her school principal shall establish a professional development plan for the librarian-teacher, with measurable objectives, for the coming year based on, among other things:
+B. No later than 40 school days after the first of school of each school year, each librarian-teacher and their school principal shall establish a professional development plan for the librarian-teacher, with measurable objectives, for the coming year based on, among other things: